Eric Fossum

-Eric R. Fossum (born October 17, 1957) is an American engineer who co-developed some of the active pixel image sensor with intra-pixel charge transfer, with the help of other scientists from the NASA Jet Propulsion Laboratory.
-He is a professor at Thayer School of Engineering in Dartmouth College.
+Eric R. Fossum (born October 17, 1957) is an American engineer.
+Currently, he is a professor at Thayer School of Engineering in Dartmouth College.

-Early years and education
+Early life and education

-Fossum was born at Hartford Hospital and raised in Simsbury, Connecticut and attended public school there.
+Fossum was born and raised in Simsbury, Connecticut.
 He graduated from Simsbury High School.
-He also spent Saturdays at the Talcott Mountain Science Center in Avon, CT, which he credits for his lifelong interest in science, engineering, and mentoring students.
 He received his B.S. in engineering from Trinity College in 1979, and his Ph.D. in electrical engineering from Yale University in 1984.

-In 2014, he received an honorary doctor of science degree from his undergraduate school, Trinity College.
+Career

 Academic career

-During the 4th year of his PhD, Fossum became an acting instructor at Yale University.
+During the later years of his doctoral studies, Fossum served as an acting instructor at Yale University.
 After graduating Yale, Fossum became a member of the Electrical Engineering faculty at Columbia University from 1984 to 1990.
-At Columbia University, he and his students performed research on CCD focal-plane image processing and high speed III-V CCDs.
-In 1990, Fossum left his university professorship and joined the NASA Jet Propulsion Laboratory, California Institute of Technology to manage JPL's image sensor and focal-plane technology research and advanced development.
+At Columbia University, Fossum performed research on CCD focal-plane image processing and high speed III-V CCDs.
+In 1990, Fossum joined the NASA Jet Propulsion Laboratory, California Institute of Technology to manage JPL's image sensor and focal-plane technology research and advanced development.

-In 2007 he co-sponsored the Trinity College Fire-Fighting Robot Contest, aimed at increasing innovation and invention in the world of robotics.

-He joined the Thayer School of Engineering at Dartmouth in 2010, where he teaches, performs research on the Quanta Image Sensor with his graduate students, and coordinates the Ph.D.
-Innovation Program.
-He also serves as Vice Provost for Entrepreneurship and Technology Transfer.
+He joined the Thayer School of Engineering at Dartmouth as a professor in 2010 to perform research on Quanta Image Sensors (QIS).